MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

   }
 ```

-- isTransferable(uint256 streamId): This is the function that queries the streamId and returns a boolean value/ result that indicates if the stream NFT is transferable.
+- **isTransferable(uint256 streamId):** This is the function that queries the `streamId` and returns a boolean value / result that indicates if the stream NFT is transferable.
-  - Whenever a new Stream is created and funded by `msg.sender` The Sablier Protocol wraps every stream in an ERC-721 non-fungible token (NFT), making the stream recipient the owner of the NFT.
-The recipient can transfer the NFT to another address, and this also transfers the right to withdraw funds from the stream, including any funds already streamed.
+  - Whenever a new Stream is created and funded by `msg.sender`, [Sablier Protocol](https://docs.sablier.com/concepts/protocol/nft) wraps every stream in an `ERC-721 non-fungible token (NFT),` making the stream recipient the owner of the NFT.
+  - The recipient can transfer the NFT to another address, and this also transfers the right to withdraw funds from the stream, including any funds already streamed.

 ```sh
  function isTransferable(